-Fiscal Year 2014-15 Fiscal Year 2015-16
+Phosphate Distribution: Fiscal Year 2015-16 Fiscal Year 2016-17

-23.5% 22.8%

-32.9% 31.9%

-11.8% 11.5%

-5.8% 5.6%
+State Park Trust Fund 22.8% 22.8%

+GENERAL REVENUE FUND 31.9% 31.9%

+County where Mined 11.5% 11.5%

+Phosphate Research Trust Fund 5.6% 5.6%

-3.3% 3.2 %
+Minerals Trust Fund 3.2 % 3.2 %

-13.6% 16.1%
+Non-Mandatory Land Reclamation Trust Fund 16.1% 16.1%

+Counties Designated as Rural Areas of Critical

-9.2% 8.9%
+Economic Concern 8.9% 8.9%

-NA NA
+Phosphate Surcharge Distribution N/A N/A

+Other Solid Minerals (Excluding Phosphate) Distribution:

-32.0% 32.0%
+GENERAL REVENUE FUND 32.0% 32.0%

-68.0% 68.0%
+Minerals Trust Fund 68.0% 68.0%

-23.5% 32.9% 11.8% 5.8% 3.3% 13.6% 9.2% NA

-\Beginning in FY 2014-15, funds previously distributed to the CARL TF will be distributed to the State Park Trust Fund.
+^{}Beginning in FY 2014-15, funds previously distributed to the CARL TF will be distributed to the State Park Trust Fund.

 Thirty-nine other states levy a severance tax on natural resources.
 Many states levy taxes on specific resources, but some have general resource severance taxes which may include oil and gas, minerals, and forestry products.
 The tax is generally based on the market value of the resource severed, with the exception of coal mined for which the rate is sometimes based on the amount of production.
 Some states assess a percentage of gross value while others levy a dollar amount.
 The rate varies from state to state and is often graduated according to type and quality.
 Credits or refunds are sometimes given for reclamation work.
-A state-by-state list of the various types of severance taxes levied can be found at http://www.ncsl.org/research/fiscal-policy/state-energy-revenues-update.aspx.
+A state-by-state list of the various types of severance taxes levied can be found at http://knowledgecenter.csg.org/kc/system/files/7.15%202015.pdf.

-VALUE OF RATE CHANGE: Increasing the current tax rate on phosphate by 10 cents in Fiscal Year 2015-16 would produce about \$1.7 million in total (about \$0.6 million to General Revenue).
+VALUE OF RATE CHANGE: Increasing the current tax rate on phosphate by 10 cents in Fiscal Year 2016-17 would produce about \$1.8 million in total (about \$0.6 million to General Revenue).